Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/SolutionSetup.md

 You need the Caliburn.Micro package, which contains the adapter for WPF.

-You may notice a huge number of other packages are list.
+You may notice a huge number of other packages are listed.
 They look useful, but unfortunately most of them are outdated.

 ### Create the MVVM folders